 DEATH VALLEY HIGHLIGHTS

-This exciting THREE DAY tour (three sunrises, three sunsets, and everything in between) is a great introduction to the finest of Death Valley's photographic highlights: The Racetrack, Zabriskie Point, Badwater Basin, Mesquite Dunes, and more! $995 - bring one friend for $1495 total (save 25%).
+This exciting THREE DAY tour (three sunrises, three sunsets, and everything in between) is a great introduction to the finest of Death Valley's photographic highlights: Zabriskie Point, Badwater Basin, Mesquite Dunes, Ubehebe Crater, and much more!

 DEATH VALLEY HIGHLIGHTS+

 This adventure-packed FOUR DAY tour (four sunrises, four sunsets, and everything in between) adds even more locations and one full day to our Highlights tour.
 We'll spend four days shooting towering sand dunes; textures, patterns, shapes, and shadows; and a bizarrely barren and salt-filled basin.
-This exciting tour features The Racetrack, Zabriskie Point, Titus Canyon, Aguereberry Point, Ubehebe Crater, Badwater Basin, Mesquite Dunes, and more!! $1495 - bring one friend for $2300 total (save 26%).
+This exciting tour features Zabriskie Point, Titus Canyon, Aguereberry Point, Ubehebe Crater, Badwater Basin, Mesquite Dunes, and much more!!

 THE GRAND TOUR